Knowledge Hub > ARTICLES

 Create a test by giving your test a name and choosing the number of variants.

-In Apple App Store Connect, go to the menu Product Page Optimization in your side bar to create an A/B test, and follow the instructions listed out in this guide.
+In Apple App Store Connect, go to Product Page Optimization to create an A/B test.
+Follow Apple’s guide for step-by-step instructions.

-You can also read a more general overview of Product Page Optimization on this link.
+You can also read a more general overview of Product Page Optimization on the official Apple site.

 Google